11

 You wouldn’t hire a typist who has never used a computer, no matter the number of words per minute nor the accuracy rate.
 Yet, the majority of people employed today are still using their skills and methodologies from the pre-digital age.

-- Are you (or your business) still using business process management?
+- Are you still using business process management?

-- Are you (or your business) still using fixed position descriptions?
+- Are you still using fixed position descriptions?

-- Are you (or your business) still depending on policies and procedures to regulate workers?
+- Are you still depending on policies and procedures to regulate workers?

-- Are you (or your business) still using individual goal-setting to develop and motivate workers?
+- Are you still using individual goal-setting to develop and motivate workers?

-- Are you (or your business) still using fixed teams to get things done?
+- Are you still using fixed teams to get things done?

-- Are you (or your business) still putting managers through leadership development courses expecting leaders to emerge?
+- Are you still putting managers through leadership development courses expecting leaders to emerge?

-- Are you (or your business) still hiring and developing workers for the business they are doing today?
+- Are you still hiring and developing workers for the business they are doing today?

 These are just a few examples of business practices that made a lot of sense (and money) in the past.
 They worked because the market and competition was stable, because the business environment was predictable and there was enough time for management decisions to be made by management, rolled out by the business units, and continuously adjusted or improved.